joelouthan/Theologicus/src/expositors-academy/01-the-history-of-preaching/0105-the-preaching-in-the-gospels.md

 ### Bold and Fearless

->Matthew 3:8–9 (CSB) Therefore produce fruit consistent with repentance.
-9 And don’t presume to say to yourselves, ‘We have Abraham as our father.’
+>Matthew 3:8–9 (CSB) Therefore produce fruit consistent with repentance.And don’t presume to say to yourselves, ‘We have Abraham as our father.’
 For I tell you that God is able to raise up children for Abraham from these stones.

 ### Called for Fruit